E-books as Holiday Gifts!

 For New Jersey Residents: Lovely folks will take away your old books and get them to people who need them!

-Praise for The City Built of Starships
+The City Built of Starships

 I love the way the ethical imagination is torqued into a surprising, nightmarish narrative.
 Some of the characters are astounding– and there is the Death yaeger and his dive.
 It's a wonderful, dark, hope-giving book.